deletedcu/angular-demo/lectures/day-2/nesting.md

 export class AboutRoutingModule { }
 ```

-## Replace the old main route with the new routing module
+## Replace the Old Main Route With the New Routing Module

 Remove the `about` route in `src/app/app-routing.module.ts`: